sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

 BGP will queue routes which aren't installed in the FIB.
 To make zebra install routes in FIB an RTM_NEWROUTE message with *RTM_F_OFFLOAD* flag set must be sent by SONiC to zebra through FPM socket.

-**NOTE**: This feature is implemented as part of new *dplane_fpm_nl* zebra plugin.
+**NOTE**: This feature is implemented as part of new *dplane_fpm_nl* zebra plugin in FRR 8.4 and a backport patch must be created for current FRR 8.2 SONiC is using.
 SONiC is still using old *fpm* plugin which isn't developed anymore and thus SONiC must migrate to the new implementation as part of this change.

 ### 4. Requirements